-The vessel is equipped with three (3) automatic bilge pumps, two located inside the bilge hatch (2000 Gallons Per Hour) and one (900 Gallons per hour) situated below the head area in the battery access hatch.
+The vessel is equipped with two (2) automatic bilge pumps, located inside the bilge hatch (2000 Gallons Per Hour.

 Each pump is activated automatically by a float switch when the water in the bilge reaches a predetermined level.
 When the water level is high enough, each float switch will activate each pump.